felipequiterio/orchestra/README.md

 ### Agents

-Define specialized actors with tools:
+Define specialized actors with tools by inheriting from `ToolAgent`:

 ```python
 from core.agent import ToolAgent